Josignacio: Career in the United States

 In December 2024, Josignacio participated in the Art Basel-affiliated exhibition Forbidden Fruit in Miami Beach during Miami Art Week 2024.
 The exhibition was notable for being the largest exhibition of Cuban erotic art ever held and drawing more than one thousand attendees to its opening.
 His featured work in the exhibit, Honey, your dinner is served (1996), was then donated to the World Erotic Art Museum (WEAM), marking his first career entry into a museum permanent collection and capping the 40th anniversary of his first Plastic Paint Medium work.
 Honey, your dinner is served was worth a reported $256,000 and was considered the flagship donation of the collection of donated works that marked the largest donation the museum had received outside the Wilzig family.

 Following the WEAM donation, in January 2025 it was announced that Josignacio was added into the permanent collection of the Tampa Museum of Art with the acquisition of his piece The Pact.
 Executed ten years prior in 2015, The Pact was donated by art patron Antonio Permuy and was considered a notable work in Josignacio's career for marking the historic "Cuban Thaw" in diplomatic relations between the United States and Cuba.
 The acquisition was also noteworthy due to the long established Cuban roots in Tampa, and the many visits of Cuban national figure José Martí, who is prominently featured in the center of the piece, to the city.
 The Tampa Museum of Art released a statement marking the acquisition saying "The Pact is a significant work that commemorates the thawing of relations between the United States and Cuba, in addition to highlighting José Martí's historical connection with our community."

+In late 2025, Josignacio's Vase of Flowers of his series Flores meae numquam marcescun —My flowers never wilt, was added into the NSU Alvin Sherman Library's Marta Permuy Legacy Collection.
+The Alvin Sherman Library is noted for being one of the largest library's in the state of Florida and holding a permanent collection of art with works by Salvador Dalí, Dale Chihuly, Peter Max, and Baruj Salinas.
+Vase of Flowers was completed during the COVID-19 global pandemic of 2020 as a sign of hope during the period of lockdowns and widespread uncertainty.
+The piece was unveiled in the Library's Cotilla Gallery during its annual Hispanic Heritage exhibition, during which it was displayed alongside an original work by Salvador Dalí from the Library's permanent collection.

+In March 2026, Josignacio was added to the permanent collection of the Jumex Museum in Mexico City with the acquisition of a work from his Guitar series to mark the 10th anniversary of his 2016 auction record for the highest price reached for a painting by a living Latin American artist with the sale of another work from the series, The Music is Timeless.